Thriller Author Stacey Carroll

 • school technology history

-If you were a student in the ’80s or ’90s, you probably remember the distinctive click-clack of typewriter keys in typing class.
-There was a rhythm, a challenge, and—dare we say it—fun.
-By contrast, early computer classes often felt like staring into the abyss of a DOS screen, waiting for commands that made little sense.
+If you were a student in the ’80s or ’90s, you probably remember the distinctive click-clack of typewriter keys in your high school typing class. the class had a rhythm.
+It was a challenge, and it was fun, because each class meant that you could try to beat your previous words-per-minute best.
+By contrast, early computer classes often felt like staring into the abyss of a DOS screen, waiting for commands that made little to no sense.
+Let's take a look at why typing class beats computer class hands-down.

 Read more: Why Typing Class Beat Early Computer Class (Hands Down)